 Royal Australasian College of Surgeons, East Melbourne, Australia (1993)

 - Clinical interest for patients

-My practice covers all aspects of spinal disease, including the management of adult degenerative disease of the cervical and lumbar spine, pediatric deformity, both adult and pediatric trauma and tumors.
-My principle interest is, however, in the management of complex spinal deformity and reconstruction.
+My practice covers all aspects of spinal disease, including the management of adult degenerative disease of the cervical and lumbar spine, adult and pediatric deformity, spine trauma and tumors.
+My principle interest are, anterior lumbar surgery and the management of complex spinal deformity and reconstruction.
 While I am not a proponent of operating through tubes I employ surgical techniques to minimize the damage done to structures and tissues while maximizing the chance of achieving surgical success.
 I have expertise in the indications for, and the surgical management of neck and back pain, spinal trauma, spinal instability, neural compromise and tumors.

 - Research interest for patients

 I have been, and remain involved in the development of new techniques and implants to improve patient outcomes.
 This process involves the critical evaluation of manufacturing, biomechanical and clinical parameters.